 The PC BEEP input allows a system beep to be sent directly from a computer through the amplifier to the speakers with few external components.
-The input is activated automatically.
+The input is normally activated activated automatically, but may be selected manually by pulling PCB ENABLE high.
 When the PC BEEP input is active, both of the LINEIN and HPIN inputs are deselected and both the left and right channels are driven in BTL mode with the signal from PC BEEP.
 The gain from the PC BEEP input to the speakers is fixed at 0.3 V/V and is independent of the volume setting.
 When the PC BEEP input is deselected, the amplifier will return to the previous operating mode and volume setting.
 Furthermore, if the amplifier is in shutdown mode, activating PC BEEP will take the device out of shutdown and output the PC BEEP signal, then return the amplifier to shutdown mode.

 When PCB ENABLE is held low, the amplifier will automatically switch to PC BEEP mode after detecting a valid signal at the PC BEEP input.
-The preferred input signal is a square wave or pulse train with an amplitude of 1 V{pp} or greater.
-To be accurately detected, the signal must have a minimum of 1 V{pp} amplitude, rise and fall times of less than 0.1 μ s and a minimum of 8 rising edges.
+The preferred input signal is a square wave or pulse train with an amplitude of 1 $V{pp}$ or greater.
+To be a accurately detected, the signal must have a minimum of 1 $V{pp}$ amplitude, rise and fall times of less than 0.1 $\mu$ s and a minimum of 8 rising edges.
 When the signal is no longer detected, the amplifier will return to its previous operating mode and volume setting.